 Economics and Financial Literacy ResourcesResources listed on this page are relevant for the curriculum areas of economics and financial literacy.
 These external resources should be carefully reviewed before use in the classroom.

-CCEE was created to provide Californians with the knowledge, understanding, and skills to make informed economic decisions.
-It works to advance economic literacy among the people of California.
-CCEE is a non-profit, non-partisan consortium of education, business, government, and labor leaders dedicated to advancing economic literacy throughout the state.
-They are affiliated with the national Council on Economic Education .
+Non-partisan consortium of education, business, government, and labor leaders dedicated to advancing economic literacy throughout the state.
+They offer curriculum resources, webinars, student contests, and professional development opportunities.
+They are affiliated with the national Council for Economic Education .

 The mission of the FTE is to introduce young individuals, selected for their leadership potential, to an economic way of thinking about national and international issues, and to promote excellence in economic education by helping teachers of economics become more effective educators.

 Consisting of more than 100 national organizations and a network of 51 affiliated state coalitions, Jump$tart supports financial literacy education by facilitating professional support, hosting conferences and other professional learning events, and providing teaching resources.
 The California Jump$tart provides resources and connections specific to California educators.

 Marginal Revolution University (MRU)

 Founded by economics professors Tyler Cowen and Alex Tabarrok, MRU supports teachers with lesson plans, videos, interactive practice, and other materials based on insights from cognitive science to help students retain information and apply it in new situations.